-Dragyab Monastery, Kham, 18th/19th century, (artist: Khazi Lhazo): the in East Tibet, south of Chamdo, where the artist Khazi Lhazo was active for most of his career.
+Dragyab Monastery, Kham, 18th/19th century, (artist: Khazi Lhazo): East Tibet, south of Chamdo, where the artist Khazi Lhazo was active for most of his career.

 Gongkar Chode Monastery, 15th/16th century, (artist: Khyentse Chenmo): believed to house examples of murals painted by Khyentse Chenmo in the late 15th early 16th century.
-This is the most important site for the study of early Khyenri style painting.
+This is the most important site for the study of early Khyenri style and Khyenri Tradition painting.

-Khampa Gar Style (Lhatog): 16th/17th century, (artist: Cho Tashi): a style based on Menri, Khyenri and Kham-dri developed by the artist known as Co Tashi from the Drugpa Kagyu religious center of Khampa Gar in East Tibet.
+Khampa Gar Tradition (Lhatog): 16th/17th century, (artist: Cho Tashi): a style based on Menri, Khyenri and Kham-ri developed by the artist known as Cho Tashi from the Drugpa Kagyu religious center of Khampa Gar in East Tibet.

-Karma Gardri Style: a style of painting originating with the gifts of the Yongle Emperor to the 5th Karmapa in the early 15th century.
+Karma Gar-ri Tradition: a collection of painting styles originating with the gifts of the Yongle Emperor to the 5th Karmapa in the early 15th century.
 The over-all composition, background and landscape features of the paintings are in a Chinese aesthetic for depicting Shakyamuni Buddha and the Sixteen Great Elders (Arhats).
-The Karma Gar artists copied these paintings and replaced the arhats with lineage teachers of the Karma Kagyu Tradition.
-This tradition of using the Karma Gardri style for creating sets of paintings depicting the lineage teachers continues into the modern period.
+The Karma Gar artists copied the landscape background of these paintings and replaced the arhats with lineage teachers of the Karma Kagyu Tradition.
+This tradition of using the Karma Gar-ri style for creating sets of paintings depicting the lineage teachers continues to the present day.